 2. Application Requirements

 The following documents are required by applicants for the assessment process.
 The documents can only be submitted until the end of the application deadline.
-(As long as these documents have not been submitted to the admissions office in the correct form, your application will not be assessed!).
+(As long as these documents have not been submitted to the admissions office, your application will not be assessed!).
 If you have questions concerning the required application documents, please contact the Student Service Centre.

 - Degree Certificate and Diploma or Subject and Grade Transcript of Studies to Date (certified copy) : If you have already graduated please submit your Bachelor (or equivalent) degree.
 Otherwise, please submit your latest transcript of records.
 Your overall grade (CGPA) and the grading system should be clearly visible.
 This document must be sent as a notarized copy.
 If the original document was not issued in German or English, you have to submit a notarized copy of the translated document (to German or English) as well.
 However, it is not sufficient to submit the translation only.